contributte/translation/.docs/README.md

 		- %appDir%/lang
 ```

-## Presenter
+## Presenter or model
-How to use in backend.
+How to use on backend.
 ```php
 <?php